Get ready to dive into the pawsome world of cat furniture, where you and your kitty can find endless ways to have fun and unleash their inner tiger!

 Scratching posts come in different shapes, sizes, and materials.
 The surface of your scratching post may be -

 What Is The Best Material For A Scratching Post?

 Choosing which material to go for will be up to your cat's preference.
 In some cases, if a cat dislikes the feel of the material, they will avoid the scratching post completely.
 You may need to experiment with a handful of surfaces to find what your companion loves most.

-Many cats are satisfied with scratching posts covered in sisal fabric.
+Many cats are satisfied with scratching posts covered in sisal.
 This material is grown around the world and is known to be biodegradable and sustainable.
-Sisal fabric can imitate the feel of tree bark, which outside cats are prone to scratching.
+Sisal can imitate the feel of tree bark, which outside cats are prone to scratching.

 Sisal fabric is durable and can take years before it requires replacement.
 Its rough consistency and appeal to our furry friends make it the ideal material for your cat's scratching post.

 The longevity of a scratching post will depend on how often your cat is using it.
 The time length is also affected if you have more than one cat.

 In general, scratching posts will last anywhere from six months to two years and, in some cases, even longer.
 Depending on what material your scratching post is made of, you can make repairs to your post as needed.

 Read more on our blog post, "How To Stop Your Cat From Scratching The Furniture."